Trust4AI/ASTRAL-REST-API/README.md

 ## Usage

-To view the API documentation, access the following URL:
+To view the API documentation, access the following URLs:

 ASTRAL test generator:
 ```